Canada Fossil Shark Teeth

 $0.00

-A Very Rare, Top Quality Hexanchus microdon lower jaw tooth from Hornby Island, British Columbia, Canada.
-This is a species from the Late Cretaceous deep water Northumberland Formation deposit.
-A species of Hexanchiforme shark.
-The crown is complete with 6 cusplets (2 nicked) and the root has very small damage.
+A Very Rare, LARGE Top Quality Protoheptranchias lowei upper jaw tooth from Hornby Island, British Columbia, Canada.
+This is a new genius from the Late Cretaceous deep water Northumberland Formation deposit.
+A unique species of Hexanchiforme shark.
+The crown is complete and the root is complete.
 High quality enamel.
 No repair.
 A very difficult tooth to locate and an excellent collector's tooth.
 Authenticity guaranteed.
 This incredible specimen is from a 20 year old collection.

 Learn More